-Possibility of beating competitor to a sale
+Possibility of beating competitors to a sale

 In essence, with modern content marketing and SEO, white hat wins out.
-The web is highly competitive, we all know that and so in order to ‘beat the system’, the best way is to work with it and invest in the future of your site.
+The web is highly competitive, we all know that, and so in order to ‘beat the system’, the best way is to work with it and invest in the future of your site.